Omicron outbreak inducing whiplash for many Americans

 Health officials worry that if even a small percentage of those infected with omicron become hospitalized, it could overwhelm a health system already dealing with the delta variant and the seasonal flu.

 The new variant, which was first detected in southern Africa in November, has been confirmed in dozens of nations around the world.
-Rochelle Walensky, who leads the Centers for Disease Control and Prevention, said Wednesday the number of omicron cases appears to double every two days, which is significantly faster than prior variants.
+Rochelle Walensky, who leads the Centers for Disease Control and Prevention, said Wednesday that the number of omicron cases appears to double every two days, which is significantly faster than prior variants.

 Walensky said, “We should be having public indoor masking for everyone, vaccinated or unvaccinated” in areas of high transmission, a designation that applies to 90 percent of U.S. counties, even as many local leaders have disregarded the guidance.